amar-ox/smart-network-repository/README.md

 ## Use The Smart Repository
 When the smartrepo service starts, it automatically loads an example network and creates the database in Neo4j.
-The Neo4j browser is accessible at [localhost](http://localhost:7474/browser/)
+The Neo4j console is accessible at http://localhost:7474

-Example queries are available in the `queries/` folder.
+Examples are available in the `examples/` folder.

 ## Contribute

-Contributions and feedback are definitely welcome!
+Contributions and feedback are welcome!